dominik-billensteiner/scroll-snap/README.md

 - The two values specify the snapping alignment in the block axis and inline axis, respectively.
 If only one value is specified, the second value defaults to the same value.

 Full property list @ https://developer.mozilla.org/en-US/docs/Web/CSS/scroll-snap-align

+# 2. Consistent cross-browser-behaviour with scroll-snap JS library

+There can be two main reason to use any scroll snap library instead of the native css solution: they work in all modern browsers and have a customizable configuration to allow custom timing in transitions and scrolling detection.
+In this example scroll snapping will be enabled with scroll-snap from lucafalasco [github](https://github.com/lucafalasco/scroll-snap).
+[Demo][https://lucafalasco.github.io/scroll-snap/] and [Code Sandbox][https://codesandbox.io/s/n2ynjj8lj] from the author.
+Follow docs of author for usage and installation.

+Simple example in folder scroll-snap JS.

 # 2. Sources and further reading material